Battle of Stalingrad: Soviet victory

 On 22 January, Rokossovsky once again offered Paulus a chance to surrender.
 Paulus requested that he be granted permission to accept the terms.
 He told Hitler that he was no longer able to command his men, who were without ammunition or food.
 Hitler rejected it on a point of honour.
 He telegraphed the 6th Army later that day, claiming that it had made a historic contribution to the greatest struggle in German history and that it should stand fast "to the last soldier and the last bullet".
-Hitler told Goebbels that the plight of the 6th Army was a "heroic drama of German history".
-On 24 January, in his radio report to Hitler, Paulus reported: "18,000 wounded without the slightest aid of bandages and medicines."
+Hitler told Joseph Goebbels that the plight of the 6th Army was a "heroic drama of German history".
+On 24 January, in his radio report to Hitler, Paulus reported "18,000 wounded without the slightest aid of bandages and medicines."

-On 26 January 1943, the German forces inside Stalingrad were split into two pockets north and south of Mamayev-Kurgan.
+On 26 January, the German forces inside Stalingrad were split into two pockets north and south of Mamayev Kurgan, a prominent hill above the city.
 The northern pocket consisting of the VIIIth Corps, under General Walter Heitz, and the XIth Corps, was now cut off from telephone communication with Paulus in the southern pocket.
 Now "each part of the cauldron came personally under Hitler".
 On 28 January, the cauldron was split into three parts.
 The northern cauldron consisted of the XIth Corps, the central with the VIIIth and LIst Corps, and the southern with the XIVth Panzer Corps and IVth Corps "without units".
 The sick and wounded reached 40,000 to 50,000.